paranutproton/Data-AI-Projects/Hotel Revenue Analysis & Post-Covid-19 Recovery Strategies/README.md

 # About This Project

-Employed data analysis and SARIMA time series modeling to assess the COVID-19 impact on Tubtim Siam Hotel's revenue, forecast lost revenue, predict recovery, and subsequently formulate post-pandemic growth strategies to boost occupancy rate.
+Employed deep data analysis and SARIMA time series modeling to assess the COVID-19 impact on Tubtim Siam Hotel's revenue, forecast lost revenue, predict recovery, and subsequently formulate post-pandemic growth strategies to boost occupancy rate.

 # Key Achievements